 Boys may come and go, but once you find your tribe, stick with them.
 There is nothing like a girlfriend of long standing who knew you when…and who will get you through in inescapable curveballs of life.

-2. The "real world" is not that much different than college (or high school for that matter).
+2. The “real world” is not that much different than SCHOOL

 Once you graduate and escape the nonsense you think only exists in school (like egos, cliques, drama, popularity contests), you’ll discover that same nonsense exists at work…it may just be dressed in business attire.
 Rise above it.